About to Graduate From College

 In ten months time, that makes my total expenses $1200.
 As for my salary after commission at roughly $17.50 an hour, my total monthly income was $2800.
 I was saving nearly $1,600 in cash per month outside of taxes, plus I was pulling it a little bit of extra cash from the online survey sites I was doing.

 Of course my expenses varied from month to month.
 There were a couple of times it would go to $1,300 per month, but most of the time I could actually spend about $1,000 – $1,100 and still be fine.

-In the end, I ended up saving a little over $13,000 after taxes, and the funny thing was is that I knew I could have done a lot better and was right about hating my job.
+In the end, I ended up saving a little over $13,000 after taxes, and the funny thing was is that I knew I could have done a lot better.
+Not only that, but I was right about hating my job.

 At about month 8 at my new job, I couldn’t take dialing the phone 150 times a day and gladly left.
-Having $14,000 dollars in my pocket gave me the sensation that I wouldn’t have to worry about money and could find a job more suitable to me.
+Having $13,000 in my pocket gave me the sensation that I wouldn’t have to worry about money and could find a job more suitable to me.

 I didn’t want to give up my source of income, however, so I quickly applied for new jobs and eventually began teaching English in Taiwan to keep my wealth growing.

-Sometimes your salary might not be as high as the one that I mentioned in this post, but the point is to show that if you budget and cut down unnecessary expenses, you can lead a comfortable lifestyle while saving money at the same time.
+Sometimes your salary might not be as high as the one that I mentioned in this post, but the point is to show that if you budget and cut down unnecessary expenses, you can lead a comfortable lifestyle and still save money at the same time.